This blog was last updated on June 11, 2024.

-Rocky Mountain National Park elopements are hella popular, but I get it.
+Eloping at Rocky Mountain National Park is hella popular, but I get it.

-• They’re planning on bringing family who may have mobility restrictions
+• You’re planning on bringing family who may have mobility restrictions

-• They want to give guests a great mountain experience without worrying about conditions or commute
+• You want to give guests a great mountain experience without worrying about conditions or commute

 How to Get There

-Don’t forget about getting acclimated to the altitude.
-If you can, PLEASE get to Colorado at least 48 hours before your elopement date.
+Besties, PLEASE don’t forget about getting acclimated to the altitude.
+If you can, get to Colorado at least 48 hours before your elopement date.
 Some people have a reaction, like feeling lightheaded, and some people don’t.
 Either way, it’s better to be safe than sorry.

 Where to Stay